-ITEM 11 Code of Ethics, Participation or Interest in Client Transactions and Personal Trading the Adviser and its employees may buy and sell securities that they recommend to advisory clients for purchase and sale.
-To the extent possible, the firm and its employees will process securities transactions for client accounts ahead of similar transactions contemplated for their own accounts.
-The Adviser and its employees do not recommend to clients or buy or sell for clients' accounts investments in which the Adviser or its employees have a material financial interest.
+ITEM 11 Code of Ethics, Participation or Interest in Client Transactions and Personal Trading its employees do not recommend to clients or buy or sell for clients' accounts investments in which the Adviser or its employees have a material financial interest.
 To ensure employee transactions are supervised, we have established a Code of Ethics designed to mitigate conflicts of interest.
 Under the requirements of the Code, each Adviser employee is required to file personal transaction reports regularly for transactions in accounts in which they have a beneficial interest.
 In addition, certain types of transactions for employee personal accounts require preapproval and certain types of transactions are prohibited.
 A complete copy of the Adviser's Code of Ethics is available upon request.